JuliaPy/PyPlot.jl/README.md

 the raw `PyObject`s for the matplotlib and pyplot modules are accessible as `PyPlot.matplotlib` and `PyPlot.pltm`, respectively.)

+You must also use `plt` to access some functions that conflict with built-in Julia functions.
+In particular, `plt.hist` and `plt.xcorr` must be used to access `matplotlib.pyplot.hist` and `matplotlib.pyplot.xcorr`, respectively.

 ## Figure objects

-You can get the current figure as a `PyFigure` object (a wrapper around `matplotlib.pyplot.Figure`) by calling `gcf()`.
+You can get the current figure as a `Figure` object (a wrapper around `matplotlib.pyplot.Figure`) by calling `gcf()`.

-The `PyFigure` type supports Julia's [multimedia I/O API](http://docs.julialang.org/en/latest/stdlib/base/#multimedia-i-o), so you can use `display(fig)` to show a `fig::PyFigure` and `writemime(io, mime, fig)` to write it to a given `mime` type string
+The `Figure` type supports Julia's [multimedia I/O API](http://docs.julialang.org/en/latest/stdlib/base/#multimedia-i-o), so you can use `display(fig)` to show a `fig::PyFigure` and `writemime(io, mime, fig)` to write it to a given `mime` type string